boggs2louky/CL_VScode_Webpage/README.md

 contents of some or all of the array on your page

-● Create a Javascript loop that dynamically displays HTML on your page - for example displaying a number of list items <li> based on how many times you loop
+● Create a Javascript loop that dynamically displays HTML on your page - for example displaying a number of list items "<li>" based on how many times you loop

 ● Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page